VeraMaks/rsschool-cv/cv.md

 * **GitHub:**[VeraMaks](https://github.com/VeraMaks/rsschool-cv/)
 ---
 ## Briefly About Myself:
 I work as QA Engineer(manual testing).
+I would like to improve my skills so now I am studing RS Schools Course «JavaScript/Front-end.Stage 0».

-There are my duties:
+There are my current duties:
 - Create test scenarios;
 - Check and review of the test cases and checklists;
 - Participation in requirements walkthroughs;
 - Report and tracking defects;
 - Functional testing

 ---
 ## Skills:
 - HTML, CSS;